bbatsov/zenburn-emacs/README.md

 version and started this fork of the project.
 It's my hope that it will be become a central place for zenburn development.

+Daniel's version of Zenburn had reached a state in which it took me too much to make improvements to it so I started work on clean new version of the theme with a simpler design and code base.
+It's in very early stage of development and it doesn't currently include all the faces from the old version, but this will quickly change (hopefully).

 # Installation #

 Zenburn depends on the color-theme package, so you should have it installed.
 After that just put this in your .emacs(or equivalent):

 `(require 'zenburn)`

+if you want to use the new Zenburn or

+`(require 'zenburn-legacy)

+if you wish to use the legacy version.

 `(zenburn)`